-- Carefully peel the cables that are connecting the home button to the screen (just like what we did with the front facing camera etc) and set all aside.
+- Carefully peel the cables that are connecting the home button to the screen (just like what we did with the front-facing camera etc) and set it all aside.

 - Put the plastic pieces back where they go up at the top of the screen, but on the new screen this time, of course.

 - Stick the cables back down for the front camera, earpiece, etc. Make sure to put the camera over the back of the earpiece (So the earpiece is in between two sets of cables.
 See video.)

 - Put the earpiece metal bracket back on and screw it back in.

 - Put the home button on the new screen by just sticking it face down and make sure to reconnect the connector at the end of it (or your fingerprint sensor won’t work).

 - Screw in the metal bracket over the home button.

 - Put the metal backing for the screen over the flap of cable hanging down so it sits under the backing.